What Is Optic Neuritis?

 On occasion, inflammation of the optic nerve is related to a condition known as Optic Neuritis.
 This is a condition that is sometimes, but not always, related to Multiple Sclerosis.
 It typically presents with an acute, painful loss of vision that is most common in young females.
-In most instances, follow up studies involve an MRI and oftentimes, full neurologic evaluation with lumbar puncture is necessary to determine long term treatment.
+In most instances, follow-up studies involve an MRI, and oftentimes, full neurologic evaluation with a lumbar puncture is necessary to determine long-term treatment.
 In its acute onset, intravenous steroids may be helpful.